siemens/embeddedCMP/README.md

 ## Software architecture

-The following picture gives a rough overview of the software components used by the embeded CMP client.
+The following picture gives a rough overview of the software components used by the embedded CMP client.
-The bulk of the unterlying software is part of the Kinetis SDK or the Git repository of libcoap.
+The bulk of the underlying software is part of the Kinetis SDK or the Git repository of libcoap.

 ![SW architecture](/cmp_doc/sw_architecture.jpg)